 Selection is on the basis of the information provided on your UCAS form, which is considered by a member of administrative staff from the Admissions and Access Service and, if appropriate, the Selector from the School.
 Decisions are made on an ongoing basis and will be notified to you via UCAS.

 Applicants for the BSc Honours in International Business with Spanish must be able to satisfy the University's General Entrance Requirement.
-In addition all applicants must have GCSE Mathematics at grade B or above.
-Normally A-level Spanish is required for the Spanish option.
-However, Intermediate Spanish is offered for those applicants who have AS-level grade B in Spanish and who are not studying the language to A-level.
-A beginners Spanish option is also available to applicants who have not studied the subject to any level but who show evidence of linguistic ability, normally GCSE grade B or higher in another language.
-Offers are normally made in terms of grades rather than UCAS Tariff points.
+In addition all applicants must have GCSE Mathematics at grade B/6 or above and must meet the relevant language requirement.
+Offers are made in terms of grades rather than UCAS Tariff points.

 The same GCSE profile is usually expected of those applicants taking a BTEC Extended Diploma qualification or a Higher National Certificate (HNC).

 The current entrance requirements for applicants offering a BTEC Extended Diploma are successful completion of either of the BTEC Extended Diploma (180 credits at Level 3); or the BTEC National Extended Diploma (1080 Guided Learning Hours (GLH) at Level 3, with overall grades D*DD.
 For applicants offering a HNC, the current requirements are successful completion of the HNC with 2 Distinctions and remainder Merits.